 - 1/4 teaspoon each ground cloves, cardamom and nutmeg

 - In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the eggs, syrup and orange peel.
+Beat in the eggs, syrup and orange zest.
 Combine the flour, baking soda, baking powder, cinnamon, salt, cloves, cardamom and nutmeg; gradually add to creamed mixture and mix well.

 - Drop by tablespoonfuls 2 in. apart onto ungreased baking sheets.
 Bake at 375° for 10-12 minutes or until set.
 Remove to wire racks.
-Yield: about 2-1/2 dozen.